ccxt/ccxt/CONTRIBUTING.md

 ## Committing Changes To The Repository

-The build process generates many changes in the transpiled exchange files, e.g. for Python and PHP. **You should NOT commit them to GitHub, commit only the base (JS) file changes please**.
+The build process generates many changes in the transpiled exchange files, e.g. for Python and PHP. **You should NOT commit them to GitHub, commit only the base (TS) file changes please**.

 ## Financial Contributions